browar231/calc/README.md

 # calc
+Repo for learning purposes
-full of ugly code, rarely working
+Full of ugly code, underdoing and overdoing.
+Rarely working